 Private Lessons and Workshops

 Private Lessons and Workshops are open to anyone who wants to attend.
-Subscribers receive and extreme discount for anything listed here.
+Subscribers receive an extreme discount for all Private Lessons and Workshops.